openshift-online/rh-trex/PREREQUISITES.md

 `Go` is an open-source programming language that makes it easy to build simple, reliable, and efficient software.

-- **Purpose**: In our project, Go is required for building and running binaries required by TRex.
+- **Purpose**: In our project, Go is required for building and running the `trex` binary required by TRex.
 - **Installation**: Install Go from the [official Go website](https://golang.org/dl/).

 ## jq